-(b) If any shares of Stock covered by an Award granted under the Plan are not purchased or are forfeited or expire, or if an Award otherwise terminates without delivery of any Stock subject thereto, or is settled in cash in lieu of shares, then the number of shares of Stock counted against the Authorized Share Amount with respect to such Award shall, to the extent of any such forfeiture, termination, expiration, or settlement, again be available for making Awards under the Plan in the same amount as such shares were counted against the applicable Authorized Share Amount at the time of grant of such Awards, provided that any shares covered by an Award granted under a Prior Plan will again be available for making Awards under the Plan in the same amount as such shares the limits set forth in the applicable Prior Plan.
-The number of shares of Stock available for issuance under the Plan shall not be increased by (a) any shares of Stock tendered, withheld, or surrendered in connection with the purchase of shares of Stock deducted or delivered from an Award payment in connection with the Company's tax withholding obligations as described in Section 11.2.
+(b) If any shares of Stock covered by an Award granted under the Plan are not purchased or are forfeited or expire, or if an Award otherwise terminates without delivery of any Stock subject thereto, or is settled in cash in lieu of shares, then the number of shares of Stock counted against the Authorized Share Amount with respect to such Award shall, to the extent of any such forfeiture, termination, expiration, or settlement, again be available for making Awards under the Plan in the same amount as such shares were counted against the applicable Authorized Share Amount at the time of grant of such Awards, provided that any shares covered by an Award granted under a Prior Plan will again be available for making Awards under the Plan in the same amount as such shares were counted against the limits set forth in the applicable Prior Plan.
+The number of shares of Stock available for issuance under the Plan shall not be increased by (a) any shares of Stock tendered, withheld, or surrendered in connection with the purchase of shares of Stock upon exercise of an Option as described in Section 11.2, (b) purchased by the Company with proceeds from Option exercises, or (c) any shares of Stock deducted or delivered from an Award payment in connection with the Company's tax withholding obligations as described in Section 16.3.